-Before she arrived, my site mate and I were admiring the keftans, or Moroccan women's robes, which the younger daughter of the family had made in the course of her occupation as a seamstress.
+Before she arrived, David and I were admiring the keftans, or Moroccan women's robes, which the younger daughter of the family had made in the course of her occupation as a seamstress.
 One was yellow and the other was purple.
 Both were embroidered with intricate weaving down the front middle seam.
 The yellow one had a rust-colored vest which went over it.
 The purple one had matching loose pants which accompanied it.
 As a side note, most Moroccan women's clothing, and especially keftans, tend to be loose-fitting, unlike, for example, Malaysian women's clothing which is a bit more form-fitting.
 My site mate predicted that our fellow PCV would thoroughly enjoy such colorful, decorative keftans.

 Normally when one goes to a Moroccan home, the food is a primary, prominent part of the visit.
 During this particular visit, the family had to redirect us, from the clothing, and the new friendship which my fellow PCV had struck up with the younger daughter of the family, back to the tea and cookies which had been sitting waiting for us on the low round table.